 Are you searching for fun things to do in Houston, Texas?
 We have a list of what to do in Houston, including Houston activities perfect for the whole family.

 The Space City is filled with sights to see and activities to experience.

-A day’s itinerary will surely be filled with things of aviation, history, and nature, among others.
+A day’s itinerary will surely be filled with things about aviation, history, and nature, among others.

-With a city this big and a vibrant place, you will never run out of things to do in Houston!
+With a city this big and vibrant place, you will never run out of things to do in Houston!